econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 Blackbox tracing is tracing with no instrumentation across the components.
 It tries to infer workflows and relationships by correlating variables and timing within already-defined log messages.
 From there, relationship inference is done via statistical or regression analysis.

-It's easiest with centralized logging, and if there is a somewhat standardized schema to log messages that contain some sort of ID and timestamp<sup><a href="#footnotes" style="border-bottom: none;">3</a></sup>.
-It's particularly useful if instrumenting an entire system is too cumbersome (e.g. too much coordination with engineers) or can't otherwise instrument components you don't own.
+It's easiest with centralized logging, and if there is a somewhat standardized schema to log messages that contain some sort of ID and timestamp.<sup><a href="#footnotes" style="border-bottom: none;">3</a></sup> It's particularly useful if instrumenting an entire system is too cumbersome (e.g. too much coordination with engineers) or can't otherwise instrument components you don't own.
 As such, it's quite portable and is very little-to-no overhead, but it does require a lot of data points in order to infer relationships.
 It also lacks accuracy with the absence of instrumenting components themselves, as well as the ability to attribute causality with asynchronous behavior and concurrency.

 Facebook and the University of Michigan wrote a very readable [academic paper][24] on assessing end-to-end performance employing this method.